hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 n.Handle("list_committed_offsets", s.listCommitHandler)
 ```

-and there you have it, tiny kafka! now all anyone has to do to build on this knowledge and make actual real life kafka is [build literally everything else for the rest of your life](https://kafka.apache.org/documentation/#implementation).
+Because this is a toy, the log grows forever, that's not okay  -- compaction is it's own can of worms.
+There you have it, tiny kafka! now all anyone has to do to build on this knowledge and make actual real life kafka is [build literally everything else for the rest of your life](https://kafka.apache.org/documentation/#implementation).

 ![unfinished horse](https://i.kym-cdn.com/entries/icons/original/000/031/680/unfinished_horse.jpg)